-In 1998, Robert, with the help of friends, organised a no-alcohol dance influenced by Barefoot Boogie.
-This is how he fell into dj-ing.
-Known as dance-at… they became a popular way to meet, socialise and dance together and often involved collaborations with other djs and local musicians.
-(In April 2017, dance-at… celebrated it's 19th year.)
+In 1998, Robert, with the help of friends, organised no-alcohol dances on the style of Barefoot Boogie.
+They became a popular way to meet, socialise and dance together and often involved collaborations with other djs and local musicians.

 He has savoured other forms such as salsa and tango.
 More drawn to contact improv and contemporary dance, he has taken various workshops and courses.
 After a back injury in 2008, somatic movement practices, such as Continuum Movement, Feldenkrais, have influenced his movement style.

-In 2017 he began Sharing Movement that offers a small closed group ways to widen and share movement and dance practice.
+In 2017 he began Sharing Movement that offers, through a small, closed group, ways to widen and share movement and dance practice.

 "I make a distinction between dance and movement: dance is an interaction with others, whereas movement has an inward focus.
 Although I have not (yet) trained in any practice, for two decades I have regularly danced what I call Embodied Dance: dance such as 5 Rhythms, Soul Motion, Movement Medicine.